How the Ancient City of Athens Got Its Name

 Both contenders, Poseidon, God of the sea, and Athena, Goddess of wisdom, begged Zeus, ruler of all Greek Gods, to become the Patron God of Cecrops.

-First up was Poseidon, who struck the rock with his trident and out flowed water, symbolizing naval power.
+First up in the contest was Poseidon, who struck the rock with his trident and out flowed water, symbolizing naval power.

 (There are other versions that state Poseidon’s gift was a horse.)